ix-ax/axsharp/src/NUGET-README.md

 # IX

-This package is part of IX.
+This package is part of AXSharp.